-4.1.2.1.6.1.
+4.1.2.1.5.1.
 BPA Direct Program Costs for Fish and Wildlife Expenses

 The costs of BPA's fish and wildlife program are uncertain, in large part because the actual pace of implementation cannot be known ahead of time and there is a chance that program components will not be implemented as planned.
 This does not reflect any uncertainty in BPA's commitment to the plans; instead, it reflects the reality that it can take time to plan and implement programs, and the expenses of the programs may not be incurred in the fiscal years in which BPA plans for them to be incurred.
 The uncertainty in fish and wildlife expenses is modeled using PERT distributions.
-For FY 2019, variation is not modeled for fish and wildlife expenses.
-For FY 2020 and FY 2021, the minimums are set to 5 percent lower than the revenue requirement amount; the most likely values are set to 2.5 percent lower than the revenue requirement amount; and the maximums are set equal to the revenue requirement amounts.
+For FY 2021, FY 2022, and FY 2023, the minimums are set to 5 percent lower than the revenue requirement amount; the most likely values are set to 2.5 percent lower than the revenue requirement amount; and the maximums are set equal to the revenue requirement amounts.
 See Table 2 for the expected, 5th percentile, and 95th percentile values for this risk.

-4.1.2.1.6.2.
+4.1.2.1.5.2.
 U.S. Fish and Wildlife Service (USFWS) Lower Snake River Hatcheries Expenses

-Uncertainty in the expenses for the USFWS Lower Snake River Hatcheries is not modeled for FY 2019.
-For FY 2020 and FY 2021, uncertainty is modeled as a PERT distribution with a minimum value set to 10 percent less than the forecast value, a most likely value 5 percent less than the forecast value, and a maximum equal to the forecast value.
+For FY 2021, FY 2022 and FY 2023, USFWS Lower Snake River Hatcheries Expense uncertainty is modeled as a PERT distribution with a minimum value set to 10 percent less than the forecast value, a most likely value 5 percent less than the forecast value, and a maximum equal to the forecast value.
 See Table 2 for the expected, 5th percentile, and 95th percentile values for this risk.

-4.1.2.1.6.3.
+4.1.2.1.5.3.
 Bureau of Reclamation Leavenworth Complex O&M Expenses

 P-NORM models uncertainty of the O&M expense of Reclamation's Leavenworth Complex using a discrete risk model.
 A discrete risk is defined using a set of specified values, with probabilities assigned to each value.
 In a discrete distribution, only the specified values can be drawn, as opposed to a continuous distribution, in which the set of possible values is not specified and any value between the minimum and maximum can be drawn.
 Leavenworth Complex O&M risk is modeled with a 1 percent probability of incurring an additional \$1 million expense in each year.
-The revenue requirement amounts for Bureau of Reclamation Leavenworth Complex O&M for FY 2019, FY 2020, and FY 2021 are included in the Bureau's O&M budget, which is discussed in Section 4.1.2.1.2 above.
+The revenue requirement amounts for Reclamation's Leavenworth Complex O&M for FY 2021, FY 2022, and FY 2023 are included in Reclamation's O&M budget, which is discussed in Section 4.1.2.1.2 above.
+See Table 2 for the expected, 5th percentile, and 95th percentile values for this risk.

+4.1.2.1.5.4.
+Corps of Engineers Fish Passage Facilities Expenses is discussed in Section 4.1.2.1.2 above.
 See Table 2 for the expected, 5th percentile, and 95th percentile values for this risk.